ANZAC biscuit recipes

 Place on a lightly greased steel baking sheet, with the biscuits about 6 mm apart, and form a wall around the load with scrap dough to avoid burning the edges of the biscuits.
 Bake at about 200 degrees centigrade for 30 to 40 minutes on a low shelf in the oven.
 Take care not to burn them.
 To achieve a suitable hardness in your biscuits, store for a time in an air-tight container.

 The popular ANZAC biscuit is a traditional, eggless sweet biscuit.
+Early recipes did not include coconut.

-- 1 tbls treacle (golden syrup)
+- 1 tbls golden syrup

 - 2 tbls boiling water